mhavely/Havely.M_FinalProject/README.md

 Notes:
 <br>
 * Even though I'm linking the data here, I chose not to link the data in my Jupyter Notebook because I did not learn until three days before the presentation was due that GitHub is too small for my data and JupyterHub isn't.
-* Also, "project_code_full" is the JupyterHub notebook with my failed graphs' code and "project_code_cleaned" has that code taken out.